ecz2515/intelligent-digit-interpreter/README.md

     pip install -r requirements.txt
     ```

-3. Train the model (optional if you're using a pre-trained model):
+4. Train the model (optional if you're using a pre-trained model):

     ```sh
     python train_mnist.py
     ```

-4. Start the Flask server:
+5. Start the Flask server:

     ```sh
     python app.py
     ```

-5. Set up the frontend:
+6. Set up the frontend:

+    In the second terminal, navigate to the `digitPredict-frontend` directory and install the required packages:

     ```sh
     cd ../digitPredict-frontend
     npm install
     ```

-6. Start the React Native app:
+7. Start the React Native app:

     ```sh
     npm start